RoelofSetsFire/data-processing-1/30 Homework/15 Week 1 HTML and CSS/10 Homework.md

-In this homework, you will practice sketching and begin working with HTML/CSS.
+In this homework, you will  begin working with HTML/CSS.
 As always, if you need help, the first place you should check is Piazza because someone else may have already posted about the same problems or questions as you!